Application of the 3-Loop FlexibleEFTHiggs Method to the MSSM and the NMSSM: Application to the

-Eq.~\eqref{eq:MatVar2Loop_2} demonstrates that the logarithmic parts of the 2-loop matching correction to $\hat{\lambda}$ and $\hat{v}$ have to be analysed in order to clarify whether a specific needed coupling structure is generated during matching scale variation.
+Eq.~\eqref{eq:MatVar2Loop_2} demonstrates that the logarithmic parts of the 2-loop matching correction to $\lambdaSM$ and $\hat{v}$ have to be analysed in order to clarify whether a specific needed coupling structure is generated during matching scale variation.
 This is the case if for the regarded order in the couplings, a matching contribution exists which also contains a logarithm of $\Qm$.
-We can elucidate that further by regarding the concrete example of the 2-loop contributions of $\order{\lambda^6 v^2}$ to $M_h^2$.
+We can elucidate that further by regarding the concrete example of the 2-loop contributions of $\order{\lambdaNMSSM^6 v^2}$ to $M_h^2$.
 At that order, we yield:

-Since there are UV-divergent \NMSSM -specific 2-loop corrections of $\order{\lambda^6}$ to the quartic self-interaction vertex of the \SM -like Higgs, one can infer that logarithmic contributions to the 2-loop matching relation for $\hat{\lambda}$ enter at that order.
-With that, we can conclude that the maching scale variation generates 2-loop terms of $\order{\lambda^6 v^2}$ in $M_h^2$, as they have a counterpart in the explicitely $\Qm$-dependent part of the 2-loop maching corrections $\Delta\lambda^{2\ell}$ and $\Delta v^{2\ell}$.
+Since there are UV-divergent \NMSSM -specific 2-loop corrections of $\order{\lambdaNMSSM^6}$ to the quartic self-interaction vertex of the \SM -like Higgs, one can infer that logarithmic contributions to the 2-loop matching relation for $\lambdaSM$ enter at that order.
+With that, we can conclude that the maching scale variation generates 2-loop terms of $\order{\lambdaNMSSM^6 v^2}$ in $M_h^2$, as they have a counterpart in the explicitely $\Qm$-dependent part of the 2-loop maching corrections $\DeltalambdaSM^{2\ell}$ and $\Delta v^{2\ell}$.
 Similar analyses for all other appearing \NMSSM -specific coupling structures at 2-loop level lead to the same positive result.
 The matching scale variation can thus be deemed an appropriate method to estimate the uncertainty of the 2-loop \FEFTH\ calculation w.r.t.\ the missing \NMSSM -specific terms.

 At 3-loop level, a similar analysis can be applied.
 Here, we find an analogous result as at 2-loop level.
 In particular, missing terms enhanced by large logarithms $L$ are generated by matching scale variation.
-This can be exemplified at $\order{\lambda^8 v^2 L}$ evaluating again eq.~\eqref{eq:MatVar} for this specific case:
+This can be exemplified at $\order{\lambdaNMSSM^8 v^2 L}$ evaluating again Eq.~\eqref{eq:MatVar} for this specific case:

-Here, the large logarithm $L$ appears due to the running of the \SM\ parameters from $\Qm$ to $\Qpole$ by applying eq.~\eqref{eq:ParRG}.
-The appearance of the large logarithm $L$ corresponds to the fact that $\NNLL$ terms of $\order{\lambda^8v^2}$ are not included in our calculation.
+Here, the large logarithm $L$ appears due to the running of the \SM\ parameters from $\Qm$ to $\Qpole$ by applying Eq.~\eqref{eq:ParRG}.
+The appearance of the large logarithm $L$ corresponds to the fact that $\NNLL$ terms of $\order{\lambdaNMSSM^8v^2}$ are not included in our calculation.
 The matching scale variation estimates these missing terms, though.
+Similarly, $\NNLL$ terms of higher orders are covered as well.

 From the outcomes of the presented analysis above, we infer that matching scale variation serves as a reliable mean for estimating the high-scale uncertainty of the calculated Higgs mass $M_h^2$.
 Especially, this is also true for the \NMSSM -specific corrections entering the matching relations between the \SM and the \NMSSM.